Holden Caulfield was emo as hell. He didn’t wear black jeans and vans and all, but he was emo as hell.

 In high school when I was asked what kind of music I liked, I hardly answered the truth.
 “I like everything… play whatever you want.”
 But in those three years, I started going to more concerts (including three ADTR shows), Emo Nites in person in New York and Montreal, and wore my favorite band merch with pride, marking emo music as a part of who I am.

 Part of it was as I grew to be more comfortable and confident, I cared less and less what other people thought.
 Another part though, and the switch that made me go from dipping my toes into showing my authentic self to stripping plunging in with pride came from my mentor’s inspiration.
-John Romaniello is an entrepreneur and author, a fitness-bro raised in Suffolk County but with a vocabulary akin to his ivy league degree.
+John Romaniello is an entrepreneur and author, a fitness-bro raised on Long Island but with a vocabulary akin to his ivy league degree.
 In one of our first days this year spent creating content in his high-rise Hudson Yards apartment, he invoked that I need to start showcasing the unique sides to me more, if purely from a branding perspective.

 As he sums up in an article on what he calls personality marketing, “Your prospective clients are more interested in how you’ll connect with them than your methods for helping them.
 People don’t buy coaching, they buy coaches.”
 Now, I had a green light to truly embrace the unique sides of me, because showcasing that will attract people who want to hire me for who I am, in addition to what I know.

 No longer was it a lost part of my identity, the one part that didn’t fit the mold of how I thought I should’ve been.
 Now when asked what kind of music I like, I respond, “I listen to emo and pop-punk.”
 Invariably it raises an eyebrow and leads to further questions.
-Within seconds we’re talking about bands and listening to samples, and eventually about their favorite music.
+Within seconds we’re talking about bands and listening to samples, and eventually discussing their favorite music.
 And because I’ve already shared a weird thing about me, they’re more likely to reciprocate with a truth they infrequently share.
 Once in a while, the person will respond, “Like who?”
 And before you know it, we’re riffing about our favorite bands and making plans to meet up at the next Emo Nite.

 People really do seem to give a damn when something goes against what they’d expect.
 It traps their attention, it really does.
 And man, there’s something to the honesty thing, right up front.
 Sharing your quirks is the opposite of being a phony.